master-q/masterq-docs/presentations/20140904_haskell_symposium/20140904_haskell_symposium.md

 # Kernel wants type desperately

-* Kernels are developed with C
+* Kernels are developed with C.
 * We should design kernel with the greatest care.
 * C language is unsafe!

 # Kernel problem: Buffer overrun

-* Pointer to array doesn't know the length
+* Pointer to array doesn't know the length.

 ![inline](draw/buffer_overrun.png)